Lorong Waktu (2025 TV series)

-Lorong Waktu (also unofficially referred as Lorong Waktu 7) is the seventh season of the television series Lorong Waktu.
+Lorong Waktu (also unofficially referred as Lorong Waktu Reborn) is the seventh season of the television series Lorong Waktu.
 This season aired during the month of Ramadan 1446 Hijri (or the year 2025 AD) and was broadcast on SCTV and Vidio.
 It represents a further development (reboot) of Lorong Waktu following the animated version released in 2019, and the sixth season, which aired in 2006.

 Premise

 For the 2025 version, Lorong Waktu adopts a soft reboot approach, which retains some continuity with the original series while changing its style, tone, or purpose.
 This aims to provide more creative freedom to the writers while largely maintaining the setting familiar to the audience.
 In this version, Haji Husin, along with his student Zidan, returns as the main characters, embarking on adventures through an advanced time machine in their efforts to help others.
 This time, they are joined by a little girl named Cantika.